ElementsProject/lightning/doc/INSTALL.md

     ./cli/lightning-cli help

-To install the built binaries into your system, you'll need to run `make install`:
+To install the built binaries into your system, you'll need to run `sudo make install`:

-    make install
+    sudo make install

 On an M1 mac you may need to use this command instead: